jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 ## What's this?

-This NuGet package install Chrome Driver (Win32, macOS, and Linux64) for Selenium WebDriver into your Unit Test Project.
+This NuGet package installs Chrome Driver (Win32, macOS, and Linux64) for Selenium WebDriver into your Unit Test Project.

-"chromedriver(.exe)" does not appear in Solution Explorer, but it is copied to bin folder from package folder when the build process.
+"chromedriver(.exe)" does not appear in Solution Explorer, but it is copied to the output folder from the package source folder when the build process.

 NuGet package restoring ready, and no need to commit "chromedriver(.exe)" binary into source code control repository.

 ## How to install?

-For example, at the package manager console on Visual Studio, enter following command.
+For example, at the package manager console on Visual Studio, enter the following command.

 If you are using Chrome version 76: